ELinks

-ELinks is a free text-based web browser for Unix-like operating systems.
+ELinks is a text-based web browser for the operating systems DOS, Linux, and Windows.
+It is free and open-source software with a GNU General Public License (GPL) 2.0 only.

+History

 It began in late 2001 as an experimental fork by Petr Baudiš of the Links Web browser, hence the E in the name.
 Since then, the E has come to stand for Enhanced or Extended.
 On 1 September 2004, Baudiš handed maintainership of the project over to Danish developer Jonas Fonseca, citing a lack of time and interest and a desire to spend more time coding rather than reviewing and organising releases.

 On 17 March 2017, OpenBSD removed ELinks from its ports tree, citing concerns with security issues and lack of responsiveness from the developers.

-On 17 November 2017, ELinks was forked into another program called felinks meaning forked elinks.
-It is being actively maintained with the latest version at 0.15.0 dated 24 December 2021.